DM-LYKGOD/Projects_DM/README.md

 6. ACP5: Reaction & Transport Phenomenon
 7. GIS: Read river network and calculate shortest distances perpendicular and along the river lines
 8. GEO 1B: The Effect of Altered Environmental Temperature on Species Predation in a Limiting Similarity Model
 9. Extract Bills information by an OCR model and LLM
+10. Econometrics Model: Assessing the Impact of Renewable Energy on Economic Output